Falkirk and District Tramways

 Falkirk and District Tramways conductress

-A blow-up of the 1920s group photo above showing one of the conductresses; her greatcoat collars carry individual system initials — 'F D T' —
+An enlargement of the 1920s group photo above showing one of the conductresses; her greatcoat collars carry individual system initials — 'F D T' —

 on each side.
-The off-set nature of the coat buttons is easily made out, as is their design: plain, scalloped-rim issues similar to those worn by other Scottish tramway companies owned by Balfour-Beatty and Company.
+The off-set nature of the coat buttons is easily made out, as is their design: plain, scalloped-rim issues similar to those worn by other Scottish tramway companies owned by Balfour Beatty and Company.

 Falkirk and District Tramways Tram No 10 and crew